learn

 About Us

-Broken Rites is an international group offering mutual support and information to separated and divorced spouses and partners of clergy and recognised ministers.
+Broken Rites is an interdenominational group offering mutual support and information to separated and divorced spouses and partners of clergy and recognised ministers

 Our Aims

-2. To raise awareness of the need for and to campaign for consistency in the provision of pastoral and practical care for clergy families.
+3. To raise awareness of the need for the provision of pastoral and practical care for clergy families; and to campaign for consistency in this.

 Our Achievements Include

-• Nationwide recognition of Broken Rites including members in the Irish Republic and Northern Ireland and the Diocese in Europe;
+• Widespread recognition of Broken Rites including members across the UK and in the Irish Republic, the Diocese in Europe and further afield;

 • Support from numerous charities;